 Steak is one of the most popular ways to enjoy beef.
 It’s a classic dish that’s famous all over the world, and with different cuts and methods of cooking, steak lovers can enjoy a variety of flavors every time they dine at their favorite steakhouse.
+The most tender steak cuts may cost a little more, but they are often worth it, especially if you cook them correctly.

 If there’s one thing any steak fan knows, it’s that there are many different cuts in a cow that can be used to make a steak.
 And because they come from different parts of the cow’s body, they end up having different flavors and textures from one another.
 Some cuts have soft and tender muscles that melt in your mouth, while other cuts are known for their toughness and leanness.